orbcode/orbuculum/README.md

 dedicated one that would be used for TDO when the debug interface is in JTAG mode.
 We've demonstrated
 ITM feeds of around 4.3MBytes/sec on a STM32F427 via SWO with Manchester encoding running at 48Mbps.
 SWO with UART encoding is good for 62Mbaud.
+The encoding of UART is less efficient than Manchester so those speeds come out largely the same.
+Users are advised to use Manchester encoding if their probe supports it because the don't have to stress about data speeds (it's autobauding), clock changes or start/stop bits.

 The data flowing from the TRACE pins is clocked using a separate TRACECLK pin.
 There can be 1-4 TRACE pins which obviously give you much higher bandwidth than the single SWO.
 Using ORBTrace